Grace Chappelow: Early life: 1891–1903

 By the age of seventeen her father had moved away from Chappelow and her mother (possibly her brother as according to the census of 1901 he was still living with the family), but remained married to Emily despite being separated.
-Residing in Islington till at least 1910, it wasn't till Chappelow and her mother moved to the hamlet of Nounsley near Hatfield Peverel, Essex, that Chappelow visibly got involved with the suffrage movement.
+Residing in Islington until at least 1910, it wasn't until Chappelow and her mother moved to the hamlet of Nounsley near Hatfield Peverel, Essex, that Chappelow became visibly involved with the suffrage movement.

 Votes for women: 1908–1912

 On 19 November 1908, the suffragettes Sylvia Pankhurst, Flora Drummond and Helen Ogston visited Chelmsford as there was an upcoming Mid Essex by-election.
 Meeting at the Corn Exchange both Sylvia and Helen gave speeches however the crowd soon became rowdy with hecklers accosting the women, including 'pushing the trolley they were speaking from around'.
 The following evening Chelmsford came to a standstill as Flora Drummond leant out of the windows of The Bell Hotel, lecturing the crowds below, whilst the National Trade Defence Association also harangued the crowds.
 And on 27 November there were rallies at both Shire Hall and outside the Marconi building led by the Women's Freedom League and The National Union of Women's Suffrage Societies.
 It isn't clear if Chappelow was involved with these demonstrations or whether she was even in Essex at this point, however she'd joined the WSPU by 1909 as in September of that year was in Leicester having disrupted a meeting led by the then Home Secretary Winston Churchill at the Palace Theatre.
 The disruption consisted of besieging the doors after Alfred Hawkins, husband of the suffragette Alice Hawkins, was thrown out of the meeting after challenging Churchill with the question: 'Why don't they secure the vote of the women in the country?
 How dare you stand on a democratic platform?'
 Chappelow was imprisoned for five days.
 Chappelow might also have been in Leicester on the behalf of the WSPU who had offices at Clement's Inn, as she also sold the paper Votes for Women which was printed by St Clement's Press.